 The Language of Business and Science

-Expertise in English language and culture means you have a lot to offer an employer.
+Expertise in the English language and culture means you have a lot to offer an employer.
 English is the most important business language, but it is also the language of academic research.
 When ideas meet in the world, they do so in English.
-Graduates also find employment in the publishing, communications and education sectors.
+Graduates also find employment in the publishing, communications, and education sectors.

 As a language instructor, you teach classes in English.
-You teach young people all of the aspects of the language in question: grammar, vocabulary, idioms and pronunciation.
+You teach young people all of the aspects of the language in question: grammar, vocabulary, idioms, and pronunciation.
 As the instructor, you are responsible for your students' progress.

 Generally speaking, you translate written texts from a foreign language (the source language) into your native language (the target language); of course, it can also be the other way round.
-As a translator, you have the option of specialising in a certain type of translation.
+As a translator, you have the option of specializing in a certain type of translation.
 Examples include medical translation (such as patient information leaflets); legal translation (law codes, notarial deeds); commercial translation (such as advertising copy); as well as literary translation (novels and poetry).
 You can also choose whether you want to take a permanent position somewhere, such as a translation agency, or if you prefer to work as a self-employed translator.

 PhD Comparative Literary Studies

 As a PhD candidate in Comparative Literary Studies, you'll carry out research in the field of literary studies under the supervision of a professor after your studies.